YottaDB/YDBDoc/ProgGuide/isv.rst

 $ECODE
 ------------------

-$EC[ODE] contains a list of error codes for "active" errors -the error conditions which are not yet resolved.
+$EC[ODE] contains a list of error codes for "active" errors - error conditions which are not yet resolved.
 If there are no active errors, $ECODE contains the empty string.
 Whenever an error occurs, a code for that error is appended to the value of $ECODE in such a way that the value of $ECODE always starts and ends with a comma.

 The value of $ECODE can be SET, and when it is set to a non-NULL value, error processing starts.

 .. note::
    See `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_ to learn about $ECODE's role in error processing.

-List of codes for $ECODE start with comma seperated by commas.
-A code starts with "M", "U", or "Z", with rest numeric.
+The list of codes in $ECODE start with a comma, and are seperated by commas.
+A code starts with "M", "U", or "Z", with the rest of it being numeric.
 "M" codes are assigned by MDC (MUMPS Development Committee), "U" by application (programmers), and "Z" codes by MUMPS implementors (in this case YottaDB).

 An error always has a YottaDB specified code and many errors also have an ANSI Standard code.
 The complete list of standardized error codes can be referenced from the `Message and Recovery Procedures Reference Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_ and onwards.